import abc

 from architxt.nlp.model import AnnotatedSentence, Entity, Relation, TreeEntity, TreeRel

-from architxt.tree import NodeLabel, NodeType, Tree, has_type, reduce_all
+from architxt.tree import NodeLabel, NodeType, Tree, has_type

 __all__ = ['Parser']